0xjiggleandwiggle/league-champions-poc/README.md

 ## App Features

-- Add champions ( adding a champion u must enter the link of achampion from this website ex: https://leagueoflegends.fandom.com/wiki/[champions correct name ]/LoL)
+- Add champions ( adding a champion u must enter the link of achampion from this website ex: https://leagueoflegends.fandom.com/wiki/[name]/LoL)
 - Delete a champion
 - List of champions and their details